jadehopepunk/jadehopepunk/content/projects/panga/index.md

 ### 2. Think globally, act locally

 Panga is designed to be concentrated in a particular local area.
-The idea is that supporting an increase in the number of experimental ways of living in a particular area will have a noticable impact on the Overton window locally, and may have ripple effects.
+The idea is that supporting an increase in the number of experimental ways of living in a particular area will have a noticable impact on the Overton Window locally, and may have ripple effects.

 ### 3. Resilience through Collectivism